arp242/nordavind/README.md

 Nordavind is a web based audio player.
 The idea is that you can play your music collection at home anywhere.

-The UI is inspired by foobar2000, or rather, my particular foobar2000 setup ( Nordavind doesn’t offer the *extreme* flexibility that foobar2000 has).
+The UI is inspired by foobar2000, or rather, my particular foobar2000 setup (Nordavind doesn’t offer the *extreme* flexibility that foobar2000 has).

+For a general impression, check out the [screenshots](https://bitbucket.org/Carpetsmoker/nordavind/wiki/Home)

 Browser support
 ===============
-Nordavind works best in Firefox, other current browsers (Opera, Chrome, IE10) also work, but all experience minor issues.
+**Nordavind works best in Firefox**, other current browsers (Opera, Chrome, IE10) also work, but all experience minor issues.
 At the moment adding features, tweaking the interface, and fixing real bugs is a higher priority than dealing with various browser quirks (Firefox just happens to be the only browser that